AndrewJHart/deepdream-for-everyone/README.md

 ### Configuring python virtual environments.

-If you already have virtualenv installed you can still use it like above except you specify which version of python you want to use when you create the virtualenv like so
+If you already have virtualenv installed you can still use it,  you specify which version of python you want to use when you create the virtualenv, by using -p or --python flag, like so:

 ```bash
 $ virtualenv -p python3 venv